jbelis/pylint-pr-annotator/README.md

-# {tool-name} PR Annotator
+# pylint PR Annotator

+## Credits

+This is a fork of [pylint-error-matcher](https://github.com/jpy-git/template-pr-annotator)

 ## Usage

-Annotate pull requests with {tool-name} errors detected during CI.
+Annotate pull requests with pylint errors detected during CI.

-Note: This doesn't install or run {tool-name}, it just sets up the PR annotations.
+Note: This doesn't install or run pylint, it just sets up the PR annotations.

 ### Example workflow